ONIGIRIIII/Cyclist-Dashboard/README.md

 **For November-December 2025:**
 - Holiday gift memberships at discounted rates
 - "New Year, New Ride" campaign positioning membership as fitness/sustainability resolution
-- Year-end email to all casual riders showing their 2025 ride stats + potential savings with membership
+- Year end email to all casual riders showing their 2025 ride stats + potential savings with membership

----

 ## Key Findings